presidenten/vuex-plus-demo/README.md

 Same as with stores, except the file ending should be `-substore.js`.

 ### Using module substores
-For everything to hold up, the components need to know in which top level module store they belong which is done by still putting the top level store in the `vuex+.use` and then using the `useStore` mixin.
+For everything to hold up, the components need to know in which top level module store they belong which is done by still putting the top level store in the `vuex+.use`.
+No need for a mixin at this moment though.

 Examples can be found in `./src/components/counter-group/another-counter/another-counter.vue` and below.
 This is how to set it up:
 ```javascript